FelixTheStudent/cellpypes/README.md

 # Annotating PBMCs

-Here, we annote the same PBMC data set as in the popular [Seurat tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html), using the Seurat object `seurat_object` that comes out of it.
+Here, we annotate the same PBMC data set as in the popular [Seurat tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html), using the Seurat object `seurat_object` that comes out of it.